Online News Platforms (Regulation) Bill

 Groups Affected

-- Small online news platforms: These platforms will be most directly affected.
-They may face new compliance requirements and potentially a levy to fund the regulator.
+- Small online news platforms: These platforms will be affected most directly.
+They may face new obligations concerning editorial standards, compliance, and potential financial levies.

 Powered by nyModel